mcworkaholic/first-landing/README.md

 # first-landing
-My first website, courtesy of The Odin Project and all its glory
+My first in-depth website, courtesy of The Odin Project and all its glory